varya/varya.github.com/src/documents/posts/html5-mobile-app-width-native-ui_en.html.md

 })
 ```

-This will bring the button to the right silde of the
+This will bring the button to the right side of the
 navigation bar.
 Tapping on it you can see a notification; one
 of those you studied recently.